Back to portfolio

 Unfortunately, even though this feature is heavily used - it has been neglected from a UX perspective.

-Just look at this humble text input field waiting for some well-deserved attention:
+Just look at this humble text input field:

 There are several irritating issues with how the basic custom class input is implemented in WordPress core:

-First, it’s hard to see what classes are actually applied if there are more than one or two since its a tiny input field.
+• It is hard to see what classes are actually applied as more than one or two will overflow the tiny input field.

-Third, its cumbersome to delete a specific class since you have to carefully select it within the tiny input and make sure you don’t accidentally delete an extra space, breaking other classes in the process.
+• It is cumbersome to delete a specific class since you have to carefully select it within the tiny input and make sure not to delete an extra space, which would break other classes in the process.

-Finally, it requires free recall of potentially arbitrary class names to apply the styles you want for the site, since there is no autocomplete functionality.
+• It requires free recall of potentially arbitrary class names since there is no autocomplete functionality.

 As a solve for some of these issues, I created a plugin that hooks into the editing interface and extends it with a custom classes pane.